 SE Trust Creates Much Needed Habitat for “Near Threatened” Golden-winged Warbler

-The neo-tropical GWWA winters is Central and South America but returns to the eastern US to breed every summer.
+The neo-tropical GWWA winters in Central and South America and returns to the eastern US to breed every summer.
 For its breeding habitat, this bird relies on 5- to 25-acre patches of early successional habitat (ESH; i.e., young forests, meadows, and shrublands) with 10-15 large “perch” trees per acre, surrounded by mature deciduous forest.
-The existing power line on the property was providing some of this ESH for the GWWA but expanding this by creating more adjacent young forest in a more natural shape and size for the bird was key.
+The existing power line on the property was providing some of this ESH for the GWWA but expanding this by creating more adjacent young forests in a more natural shape and size for the bird was key.

-The primary goal for the project is to create habitat for this at-risk bird species.
-Therefore, the timber harvesting will need to be done by very skilled loggers.
+The primary goal of the project is to create a habitat for this at-risk bird species.
+Therefore, timber harvesting will need to be done by very skilled loggers.
 Other advantages to the timber harvest are to improve the many poorly designed and eroding old logging roads on the property, to protect water quality in the nearby trout stream, and to establish better access to this permanently conserved nature preserve to allow for public hiking and maintaining the habitat for the bird.
-Without regular disturbance (controlled burning, cutting, grazing, or herbiciding) the habitat will grow up and no longer be suitable for the GWWA.
+Without regular disturbance (controlled burning, cutting, grazing, or applying herbicide) the habitat will grow up and no longer be suitable for the GWWA.

 Aimee Tomcho reported the following on April 25, 2021: I enjoyed visiting the GWWA restoration site Friday afternoon.
 There were a bunch of songbirds using the restoration area already (Blue-headed vireo, Black-throated green warbler, Hooded warbler, Black-and-white warbler…)!
 GWWAs are not back yet but I will go up there in a few weeks and conduct surveys.
 Lots of Fringed Phacelia blooming along the forest road.